kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_navigation.md

 - Avoid areas prone to avalanches and be cautious when crossing snow-covered slopes.
 - Acclimate to high altitudes to avoid symptoms like headaches, nausea, and fatigue.
-- Protect against wind chill by wearing appropriate clothing and taking shelter when necessary.
 - Use snowshoes or skis for easier travel in snowy conditions.
 Test ice and snow conditions with a pole or stick before stepping.
 - Avoid walking on frozen bodies of water unless you're certain of the ice thickness.